dsyme/dsyme-presentations/design-notes/on-currying.md

 subsumption and quotations but we can skip those for now.
 I've added a note on and the compiled form of curried and tupled functions values and declarations at the end of this note.

-At the time F# 1.x was designed (2002-2004) the strongly-typed starting points we had were Java, C# 1.x, OCaml, Standard ML and Haskell.
+[At the time F# 1.0 was designed (2002-2005)](https://fsharp.org/history) the strongly-typed starting points we had were Java, C# 1.x, OCaml, Standard ML and Haskell.
 There was no real integration of OO and FP available – not even Scala – just prototypes like Pizza/GJ – and C# 1.x didn’t even have viable function values.
 As always an evolutionary approach was necessary, so I started